-Iligently is it to be considered by all the faithful, that they imitate the footsteps of the saints going before, insomuch as they are able, and humbly gather at the churches which those <saints> have consecrated, whether their successors afterwards dedicated them, or they dedicate them daily, that in them they may be able to obtain their petitions and that by such good intentions and good actions of theirs, as indeed <by those> of their priests which dedicate the churches, and also <those> of their saints whose relics they place therein, and which are venerated in those churches, they may be worthy to obtain the things which the ask.
+Iligently is it to be considered by all the faithful, that they imitate the footsteps of the saints going before, insomuch as they are able, and humbly gather at the churches which those saints have consecrated, whether their successors afterwards dedicated them, or they dedicate them daily, that in them they may be able to obtain their petitions and that by such good intentions and good actions of theirs, as indeed by those of their priests which dedicate the churches, and also those of their saints whose relics they place therein, and which are venerated in those churches, they may be worthy to obtain the things which the ask.
+But thou, O Lord, have mercy upon us.

 E admonish you therefore, most beloved brethren, not to take up these things in vain, nor give leave in any way to annul them.
-For if you honour the dedications of new churches reverently, and celebrate their solemnities most earnestly: you shall have the joy of obtaining, by the Lord's merciful help, those things which these holy priests, in these dedications of churches, shall entreat with prayers, for you and for all therein: that is, your prayers being heard in places consecrated by them, both in churches of God, and by the Lord's mercy, you shall happily obtain those things which you seek to obtain in them, whether you are freed from the pressures of the world, or from all tribulations and sins, which is to say, delivered from all turmoils and evils: and <you shall obtain> those things which pertain to heaven, that is, pardon of offences and the fellowship of the saints, or eternal rest.
+For if ye honour the dedications of new churches reverently, and celebrate their solemnities most earnestly: ye shall have the joy of obtaining, by the Lord's merciful help, those things which these holy priests, in these dedications of churches, shall entreat with prayers, for you and for all therein: that is, your prayers being heard in places consecrated by them, both in churches of God, and by the Lord's mercy, ye shall happily obtain those things which ye seek to obtain in them, whether ye are freed from the pressures of the world, or from all tribulations and sins, which is to say, delivered from all turmoils and evils: and ye shall obtain those things which pertain to heaven, that is, pardon of offences and the fellowship of the saints, or eternal rest.
+But thou, O Lord, have mercy upon us.

-Jesus Christ deigned to come to the feast of the dedication of the temple: how much more ought we to come to the festivities of the dedications of churches, and solemnly, 60 just as we shall be able and as the Lord may have given, with mind and body also venerably to celebrate them?
-Furthermore ye have heard, 61 most beloved brethren, from the reading of the Gospel, that it was the feast of the dedication at Jerusalem: and it was winter.
-And Jesus walked in the temple, in Solomon's porch.
+Jesus Christ deigned to come to the feast of the dedication of the temple: how much more ought we to come to the festivities of the dedications of churches, and solemnly, just as we shall be able and as the Lord may have given, with mind and body also venerably to celebrate them?
+Furthermore ye have heard, most beloved brethren, from the reading of the Gospel, that it was at Jerusalem the feast of the dedication, and it was winter.
+And Jesus walked in the temple in Solomon's porch.
 Now the feast of the dedication of the temple is called the solemnities of the consecration and dedication of the holy temple: which the people of God were accustomed to celebrate each year from the tradition of the fathers and from ancient custom.
 By which example we imitating this day: strive solemnly to conduct the annunal day of the dedication of our church according to the custom of Christians of the world with divine praises and vigils, or with other good devotions and prayers.
+But thou, O Lord, have mercy upon us.